Withholding Tax Agent

 OECD Pillar Two GloBE 15% global minimum changes the timing model from year-end calculation to per-quarter accrual

 OECD Pillar Two GloBE Rules transform international tax compliance from year-end calculation to per-quarter accrual under ASC 740-10 / IAS 12 with continuous monitoring of per-jurisdiction Effective Tax Rate (ETR), Substance-based Income Exclusion (SBIE), and top-up tax exposure.
 The EU Pillar Two Directive 2022/2523 entered into force for fiscal years from 31 December 2023, with all 27 Member States transposing into national law - Germany via Mindeststeuergesetz, France via Loi de finances 2024, Netherlands via Wet minimumbelasting 2024.
 The UK Multinational Top-up Tax and Domestic Top-up Tax under Finance (No. 2) Act 2023 apply IIR at the UK UPE level plus QDMTT for UK-resident Constituent Entities.
 The US has not formally adopted Pillar Two but the analogous Corporate Alternative Minimum Tax under Inflation Reduction Act 2022 imposes 15% AMT on adjusted financial statement income for corporations above USD 1 billion.
-The Agent calculates per-jurisdiction ETR by aggregating Covered Taxes divided by GloBE Income, applies the Substance-based Income Exclusion (5% payroll plus 5% tangible assets, transitioning from 10%/8%), calculates top-up rate and top-up amount, and allocates between IIR + UTPR + QDMTT per OECD priority order.
+The Agent calculates per-jurisdiction ETR by aggregating Covered Taxes divided by GloBE Income, applies the Substance-based Income Exclusion (5% payroll plus 5% tangible assets, transitioning from 10%/8%), calculates top-up rate and top-up amount, and allocates between the IIR, UTPR and QDMTT per OECD priority order.
 For the typical SEC-registered S&P 500 multinational, Pillar Two implementation requires USD 4-8 million in tax-engine investment plus 18-24 months of jurisdiction-by-jurisdiction data preparation - the Agent’s deterministic GloBE engine eliminates the typical late-mover compliance scramble.

 Micro-Decision Table